 Have you heard that arthritis only affects old people?
 Not true.
 Did you know that arthritis causes only minor aches and pains?
 Not true.
-Arthritis can be cured by changes in your diet?
-Not true again.
+Common forms of arthritis can be cured by changes in your diet?
+While rare forms of arthritis, such as arthropathy associated with Celiac disease, can effectively be cured with a gluten-free diet, this claim is inapplicable to the vast majority of cases.
 These and several other examples of myths and misconceptions about arthritis, perpetuated by the spread of inaccurate information, can keep a person from managing the disease properly.

 4 - A rheumatologist is a medical doctor who specializes in treating arthritis and other rheumatic conditions.